 One of the ways we try to save money on groceries is by eating at least one meatless meal a week.

-This Tomato Basil Parmesan Soup is one of those recipes!
+This Creamy Tomato Basil Soup is one of those recipes!

 We love our meat, so I’m always excited when I can find meatless recipes that are so good and full of flavor that we don’t even think about the fact that we’re not eating any meat.

 I discovered this recipe last fall and it has become a regular around here.

 Why This is The Best Tomato Basil Soup Recipe

 - Easy to Make.
 The prep work and clean-up are minimal and there’s no fancy equipment needed.
 Since we aren’t crazy about big chunks of tomatoes I lightly blend it with my hand blender, and we think it makes it the perfect consistency.

 - Made with Simple Ingredients.
 No processed foods, just simple, basic kitchen staples that you probably typcially have on hand.
 The Parmesan cheese, milk, and butter make this tomato basil soup just a bit creamy, and the chicken broth adds a nice depth of flavor.

 - Perfect Comfort Food.
 Nothing says cozy like a bowl of tomato soup on a cold winter day!
 I also love that it’s full of veggies and yet my kids are happy to eat it.

 - Great for Leftovers.
 Tomato basil soup makes great leftovers and it also freezes well too!